LimePoint/opschain/docs/reference/concepts/concepts.md

 ## Environment

-Environments represent the logical infrastructure environments under a project (for example Development or Production).
+Environments represent the logical infrastructure environments under a [project](#project) (for example Development or Production).
 Environments also have an associated set of encrypted [properties](properties.md).
 If a property exists at project and environment level, the environment value will override the project value.

-## Action

-An action is a task that can be performed (for example provisioning or restarting a server).
-Actions can have prerequisites that will run before and steps that will run after the main action has completed.

-The logic for an action can be provided directly within the action definition, or if the action forms part of a Resource, it can call logic within its associated controller.

-See the [actions reference guide](actions.md#defining-standalone-actions) and [developing your own resources](/docs/getting_started/developer.md#developing-resources/) guide for more information.

-## Resource

-A resource represents something that OpsChain can perform actions on (e.g. SOA Instance, Confluent Broker, Linux Host, etc.) and is an instance of a resource type.
-A resource may include:

-- A controller class that will provide logic for some (or all) of the resource actions
-- Any number of resource properties.
-These are key value pairs that can be referenced in the action code and are supplied as a hash to the controller's constructor
-- Any number of action definitions, allowing you to define actions that can be performed on the resource

-See the [actions reference guide](actions.md#defining-resource-types--resources) and [developing your own resources](/docs/getting_started/developer.md#developing-resources) guide for more information.

-## Resource type

-A resource type is a template for creating resources.
-Rather than duplicating the definition for each instance of a resource, the controller, resource properties and action definitions can be defined in the resource type and automatically configured when the resource is created.

-See the [actions reference guide](actions.md#defining-resource-types--resources) and [developing your own resources](/docs/getting_started/developer.md#developing-resources) guide for more information.

-## Composite resource

-A composite resource is a resource that encapsulates child resources.
-An example of this is the confluent broker composite defined in the [resource types](https://github.com/LimePoint/opschain-examples-confluent/blob/master/lib/confluent/resource_types.rb) used in the [Confluent example](../../examples/running_a_complex_change.md).
-The confluent broker composite provides the definition of the resources required to create one or more child brokers.
-Each broker will have a host, java installation, confluent installation and broker definition.

-Composite resources also allow you to define actions that will apply to all the composite's children.
-The confluent broker composite in the example defines three actions (configure, start and install).
-Executing any of these actions on the composite will execute the equivalent action on each of the child brokers.

-See the [actions reference guide](actions.md#defining-composite-resources--resource-types) and [developing your own resources](/docs/getting_started/developer.md#developing-resources) guide for more information.

-## Project Git repository

-See the [OpsChain project Git repositories](../project_git_repositories.md) guide for more information.

-## Properties

-See the [OpsChain properties](properties.md) guide for more information.

-## Step

-A step is a unit of work that is run by an OpsChain worker.
-A step typically runs a single action that may have its own prerequisites and child steps.

 ## Change

 A change is the application of an action from a specific commit in the project's Git repository, to a particular project environment.
 A step will be created for the change action, with additional steps created for each child action it requests.

 Only one change can be running in an environment at a time.
 Changes will sit in the `pending` state whilst waiting for the existing change to finish.

+The structure of your changes is entirely customisable, and will be influenced by the tools you use with OpsChain - you may structure your changes using "desired state" techniques, or by applying explicit actions (e.g. upgrading a single package in response to a security vulnerability).

 ### Change & step lifecycle